perviz19/VulnXSS/README.md

 Vuln-XSS is a tool designed for identifying Cross-Site Scripting (XSS) vulnerabilities in web applications.
 It helps to automate the testing process by using a variety of XSS payloads to detect potential security issues.

 ## Disclaimer
-This software is provided "as is" without warranties of any kind.
-The authors are not responsible for any issues or damages resulting from its use.
-Use it at your own risk.
+This software is provided "as is" and should only be used in compliance with applicable laws and regulations.
+The authors are not responsible for any misuse or legal consequences resulting from its use.
+Use it responsibly and at your own risk.

 ## Features
 Test for XSS vulnerabilities using a range of payloads.